 Does SWS need donations to make this work?
 We are asking for help making sure that each of the homeless veterans that move into Piquette Square has all the household items they need.
 We are also enlisting partners to ensure that the veterans have access to the supportive services they need.

 What is Southwest Solutions?
 Southwest Solutions is a leading provider of both human services and housing and economic development.
-Our roots are in southwest Detroit, where the organization began as a mental health service provider 37 years ago.
-For the past 15 years, we have also provided housing and real estate development.
-Each year we serve about 11,000 individuals and families.
+Our roots are in southwest Detroit, where the organization began as a mental health service provider more than 40 years ago.
+For the past two decades, we have also provided housing and real estate development.
+Each year we serve thousands of individuals and families.
 Our two services – counseling and housing – work in tandem and are a national model of recovery.
 Southwest Solutions’ outcomes in housing the homeless are tops among 500 providers nationally.

 I thought Southwest Solutions worked only in Southwest Detroit?
 Why is this project located near Midtown?
 While we have worked for many years in southwest Detroit, Southwest Solutions’ core purpose is to build strong and healthy communities within the City of Detroit irrespective of boundaries.
 Piquette Square’s proximity to the various veterans programs, most notably the John Dingell V. A. Hospital in the medical center, makes this an ideal location for the veterans.